uasal/spacehardwarehandbook-public/source/fasteners.rst

 For detailed calculations and requirements see NASA Standard 5020. :download:`NASA Tech Memo 19960012183 <_static/attachments/19960012183.pdf>` introduces preloaded joints and also has a table of suggested torque values.

 *The quick and approximate approach for non-critical estimates*: Look up fastener clamping load and recommended torque on a table like the :download:`Spaenaur Suggested Tightening <_static/attachments/spaenaur - Suggested Tightening Torque1 Values To Produce Cor.pdf>` chart, taking care to use the lubricated column if applicable, and 18-8 bolts approximated as Grade 2 and A-286 approximated as Grade 8.
-The clamping load of the part should exceed the expected load on the joint being supported by a safety factor. e.g. a kilogram part expecting to see 30 g loads should and a minimum safety factor of three should be held with at least :math:`1 [kg]*3*(30*9.8) m/s/s = 882 Newtons` (e.g. >198 lbs-force).
+The clamping load of the part should exceed the expected load on the joint being supported by a safety factor. e.g. a kilogram part expecting to see 30 g loads should and a minimum safety factor of three should be held with at least :math:`1`[kg] :math:``\times 3 \times (30 \times 9.8)` m/s/s :math:`= 882` Newtons (e.g. >198 lbs-force).

 Torque wrenches
 ^^^^^^^^^^^^^^^^^^